What is Nitriding?

 - Possibility of larger batch sizes (limited by the furnace size and gas flow)

-- All-round nitriding effect is achieved.
+- An all-around nitriding effect is achieved.

 - Relatively low equipment cost as compared with plasma nitriding.